raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 tags: [recursion]
 ---

-*Using recursive combinators to enhance functional composition, with special guests the Mockingbird, Trampolining Mockingbird, and the Sage Bird*
+*Using recursive combinators to enhance functional composition, with special guests the Mockingbird, Widowbird, and Sage Bird*

 ---

-In this essay we're going to look at _recursive combinators_, functions that take a function that is not recursive, and return a function that is recursive.
+In this essay we're going to look at _recursive combinators_.
+A recursive combinator is a function that takes another function that is not recursive, and returns a function that is recursive.
+Recursive combinators make it possible to create recursive functions that are not tightly coupled to themselves.

 Recursive combinators have important theoretical implications, but for the working programmer they decouple recursive functions from the mechanism that implements recursion.
+This makes it easier to compose recursive functions with decorators and to implement recursion strategies like trampolining.

-As we'll see, decoupling recursive functions from recursion makes them more reusable and allows us to separate concerns more cleanly.
-We'll begin with a look at the *mockingbird*, also called the `M` combinator,[^little-omega] then move on to examine a trampolining mockingbird for tail-recursive functions, and finish with the famous sage bird, or Y Combinator.
+We'll begin our exploration with a look at the *mockingbird*, also called the `M` combinator.[^little-omega] We'll then move on to examine the widowbird, a combinator that executes tail-recursive functions in constant space.
+We'll finish with a brief look at the famous sage bird, or Y Combinator.

 [^little-omega]: The mockingbird or "M combinator" is also sometimes called ω, or "little omega".
-The full explanation for ω, as well as its relation to Ω ("big omega"), can be found on David C Keenan's delightful [To Dissect a Mockingbird](http://dkeenan.com/Lambda/)  page.<br/><br/>In Combinatory Logic, the fundamental combinators are named after birds, following the example of Raymond Smullyan's famous book [To Mock a Mockingbird](http://www.amazon.com/gp/product/B00A1P096Y/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00A1P096Y&linkCode=as2&tag=raganwald001-20).
+The full explanation for ω, as well as its relation to Ω ("big omega"), can be found on David C Keenan's delightful [To Dissect a Mockingbird](http://dkeenan.com/Lambda/)  page.<br/><br/>In [Combinatory Logic](https://esolangs.org/wiki/Combinatory_logic), the fundamental combinators are named after birds, following the example of Raymond Smullyan's famous book [To Mock a Mockingbird](http://www.amazon.com/gp/product/B00A1P096Y/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00A1P096Y&linkCode=as2&tag=raganwald001-20).
 Needless to say, the title of the book and its central character is the inspiration for this essay!

 ---